psrenergy/psse-integration/plant-dispatch/README.md

 # Plant dispatch

-This script distribute Sddp plant's generation in PSS/E generators.
+This script distribute SDDP or NCP plant's generation in PSS/E generators.

 ## Requirements